 However, a company could claim to be “laid back,” for example.
-Because, a competitor could claim to be “aggressive,” and the customer would have a legitimate choice between brand values.
-Because both claims are meaningful and believable.
-Also, financial Services brand positioning is not built upon claims of return or services.
+Because a competitor could claim to be “aggressive,” and the customer would have a legitimate choice between brand values.
+Both claims are meaningful and believable.
+Also, rebranding financial services is not built upon claims of return or services.

 Your position must be free of marketing jargon.
 And free from spewing just capabilities that fail to differentiate your brand from your competition.
-That is, in the eyes of the customer.
+That is, in the eyes of the customer, you will look at the same as your competitors.
 Consider the perception of the customers who may not know what is literally true about you and your competition.
 One thing they do know is what they perceive to be true.

 Why Precepts Are Important to Financial Services and Mutual Fund Marketing

-Turns out they are important to all financial companies.
-Precepts, the basic beliefs of customers that prompt them to make a decision, are what enable a brand to steal share.
+Turns out precepts are important to all financial companies.
+These basic beliefs of customers prompt them to make a decision, are what enable a brand to steal share.
 Precepts should not be confused with purposes.